 “The system successfully detected and tracked intruder aircraft and provided traffic alerts and collision warnings on 100% of air traffic during the encounters.”

 Any evasive actions weren’t, however, fully autonomous.
 According to the release, the system warned the human operators of a potential conflict in the flight paths – “allowing the drone pilots to avoid collisions between the aircraft.”
-However, the software does instruct the pilot on the appropriate evasive manoeuvre.
+However, the software does instruct the pilot on the appropriate evasive maneuver.

 But, significantly, the scenarios were beyond the visual line of sight.
 Those flights, say the release, “simulated real-world scenarios in which visual detection of approaching aircraft by ground-based unmanned pilots might not be possible due to distance, weather, altitude and speed.”